portworx/lcfs/lcfs/README.md

 > Note: For debugging, the -d option can be specified.

-Now you can use `/mnt` as a regular file system to test that lcfs is functioning correctly.
+Now you can use `/mnt1` and `/mnt2` as regular file systems to test that lcfs is functioning correctly.

 To unmount lcfs, run:
 ```